gibfahn/dot/README.md

 ./setup/unix.sh
 ```

-So if you just want to update your dotfile symlinks, you can just run:
+If you just want to update your dotfile symlinks, you can just run:

 ```sh
 ./rcme